-Porous pavement allows stormwater to penetrate through to soil layers which will promote groundwater recharge as well as intercept and filter stormwater runoff.
-The porous pavement system will achieve the same level of pollutant load reduction for TN, TP, and TSS as the bioretention system.
+Pervious pavement allows stormwater to infiltrate through to soil layers which will promote groundwater recharge as well as intercept and filter stormwater runoff.
+The pervious pavement system will achieve the same level of pollutant load reduction for TN, TP, and TSS as the bioretention system.